Does Smoking Affect Life Insurance?

 Insurance companies use four main methods to verify your tobacco use: applications, medical exams, medical records and prescription history.

-Lying about smoking can result in denied claims, leaving your life insurance beneficiaries without the death benefit.
+Lying about smoking results in denied claims, leaving your life insurance beneficiaries without the death benefit.

 onlineForms icon